Toyota Matrix Performance

 The base Matrix has a 1.8-liter engine that makes 132 horsepower and is paired with a five-speed manual transmission.
 A four-speed automatic transmission is optional.
 There’s also an optional 2.4-liter, four-cylinder engine that makes 158 horsepower and can come with a five-speed manual or five-speed automatic transmission.
 The 2.4-liter can also be paired with all-wheel drive, but only when it is equipped with the four-speed automatic transmission.
 With the automatic transmission, the base engine averages 25/32 mpg city/highway, according to the EPA.
 These ratings are low for the class, but good for a small car with as much cargo space as the Matrix offers.
 With all-wheel drive, the Matrix averages 20/26 mpg, which is low.

 Reviewers say power from the base engine is decent, but for more power for merging on the highway and stronger initial acceleration, they recommend the optional 2.4-liter.
 They do, however, wish the 2.4-liter engine’s fuel economy ratings were higher.
 Most test drivers aren’t overly impressed with the Matrix’s transmissions.
 They like the automatic transmission, but say many rivals offer CVTs or automatic transmissions with more gears, which improve fuel economy.
-One reviewer says that the manual transmission doesn’t make the Matrix more fun to drive than the automatic.
-There is one glowing review, in which a test driver thinks the manual operates better than the one found in the Mazda3.

 - "The 132-horsepower engine on the base Matrix hatchback provides adequate power, but the Matrix S's 158-horsepower engine is notably better for merging onto fast-moving freeways while also providing stout off-the-line acceleration." -- Kelley Blue Book